aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 You can overwrite them if needed.

 `accounts` - list of pairs (you can aggregate multiple accounts in one command).
 Each pair requires the name of the application and native identity of the account you want aggregated.

+`failOnException` - optional attribute.
+When set to true, the command will fail if any exception is thrown during aggregation.
+For example if the account is not found in the target system.
+The default value is false.

 The success of this command relies on the proper data being present in the target system.
 Therefore, unless you are testing the aggregation itself, it may be better to use mockedAggregate command.

 ### CheckApprovals